haletothewood/craftercoder.com/src/markdown-pages/coupling-and-cohesion.md

 By reducing the coupling, or better yet, designing your code from the get-go with coupling in mind, you can easily make changes to modules without fear of breaking code elsewhere.
 It's important to note however that there is no way to remove coupling altogether, only to limit the impact any changes have. **Low coupling** also makes it easier to write, test and maintain code.
 This is due to modules exisiting in isolation and without an interdependentness on one another.

 Interfaces are a powerful tool in the object-oriented paradigm.
-They can be used to promote low coupling, in my opinion, and according to the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) are what we should programming to.
+They can be used to promote low coupling, in my opinion, and according to the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) are what we should working towards.

 Let's look at an example: